This post may contain affiliate links. For more information, please see our affiliate policy.

-- To the slow cooker, add tomatoes with chiles, chicken broth or water, beans, garlic, chili powder, cumin, oregano, chipotle chili powder, thyme, and coriander.
+- To the slow cooker, add the crumbled bacon, tomatoes with chiles, chicken broth or water, beans, garlic, and chili seasoning.

-- Cover and cook on HIGH for 8 to 10 hours.
+- Cover and cook on LOW for 8 to 10 hours or HIGH for 4 to 5 hours.
 The beef should be falling apart and tender.
 Strain excess fat off the top if desired.
 Shred the beef gently with tongs or two forks.

-- Season to taste with salt and pepper and serve with toppings such as sour cream, cheese, scallions, and cilantro.
+- Season to taste with salt and pepper and serve with toppings such as shredded cheese, sour cream, scallions, cilantro, and corn chips.

 - Chipotle chili powder: Chipotle chili powder is spicy!
 If you're unsure, start with 1 teaspoon (or less) until the chili is fully cooked.
 Then, taste and add more at the end.
 You can also substitute ½ teaspoon cayenne pepper or omit it entirely.

 - Chuck roast: Searing the beef is optional but recommended (it adds a ton of flavor), and cutting the roast into thick slabs lets you sear more sides of the beef.
 If you decide to skip this step, proceed to Step 2 after seasoning the roast with salt and pepper.